mitrasiddharth/mitrasiddharth.github.io/index.md

 # Interests

-I enjoy running, swimming, spending time with my beagle and seeking out new foods, especially different kinds of pizza.
+I enjoy running, swimming, spending time with my beagle and eating food with friends.